MDuffySWF/Mock-IGMB/README.md

 - The application is structured to consume data according to the structure provided by the back end service

 ## Instructions
-### Front End Setup:
-- run `npx create-react-app gmdb-frontend` to generate a new project
-- In your command line, navigate to the generated project
-- to install Cypress, run `npm install cypress --save-dev`
-- install and setup Enzyme. [following these directions](https://create-react-app.dev/docs/running-tests)
-- to test your app, run `npm run test`
-- to run your app, run `npm run start`
-- - The server will be available at `http://localhost:3000`

-### Back End Service Setup:
+### Server Setup:
 - fork and clone this repo using git
-- to install the back end service and dependencies, run `npm install` in the root of the project directory
+- to install the back end service and dependencies, run `npm install` in the root of the `server/` directory
 - To start the server, run `npm run start`
 - The server will be available at `http://localhost:3001`